 - A. Required parkways.
 Projects shall provide parkways within the amenity zone for between 20 to 30% of parcel frontage.
-Where parkways currently exist, they are permitted to maintain the current frontage % even if it is more than 30% of the parcel.
-Planted areas shall be updated to meet the requirements in 5.2.1.C. - B. Dimensions.
+Tree wells shall be counted towards the parkway frontage. - 1.
+Where parkways currently exist, they are permitted to maintain the current parkway frontage even if it is more than 30% of the parcel; however, planted areas shall be updated to meet the requirements in 5.2.1.C. - B. Dimensions.
 Parkways shall be constructed at the same width as the Amenity Zones illustrated in Figures 5.1-3 to 5.1-6, minus the 6-inch width required for the curb.
-When street parking is adjacent to the curb, an 18-inch paved buffer is required, in addition to the 6-inch curb. - The length of individual parkways shall be at least 3 feet and no more than 15 feet.
+When street parking is adjacent to the curb, an 18-inch paved buffer is required, in addition to the 6-inch curb. - 2.
+The length of individual parkways shall be at least 3 feet and no more than 15 feet.
 When street trees are planted within a parkway, the minimum parkway length shall be 5 feet.